-We compare CycleGAN with two most recent Diffusion model-based methods (StyleDiffusion \cite{Trans-StyleDiffusion} and UNSB \cite{Trans-UNSB}).
-The 19 translated DRIVE images are from the respective translation method to train the downstream segmentation network.
+We compare CycleGAN with the two most recent diffusion model-based methods (StyleDiffusion \cite{Trans-StyleDiffusion} and UNSB \cite{Trans-UNSB}).
+The 19 translated DRIVE images are produced by respective translation method to train the downstream segmentation network.

-For StyleDiffusion, we randomly pick only one CF image as the style target and reduce the training set size to the same as \cite{Trans-StyleDiffusion} uses because we find on larger training set StyleDiffusion generates severe artifacts despite our efforts to finetune the training hyperparameters for our images.
-In addition, data augmentation cannot be implemented in StyleDiffusion for its two-diffusion-stage design.
+For StyleDiffusion, we randomly pick only one CF image as the style target and reduce the training set size to the same as that in \cite{Trans-StyleDiffusion} because we find that on a larger training set, StyleDiffusion generates severe artifacts despite our efforts to fine-tune the training hyperparameters for our images.
+In addition, data augmentation cannot be implemented in StyleDiffusion because of its two-diffusion-stage design.
 In general, the final segmentation performance by StyleDiffusion is the poorest (\cref{fig:ab_transfer_chart}).
-Furthermore, similar with the observation in \cite{MMVesseg-Zhang}, where style transfer method is also used for retinal vessel segmentation, the transferred images tend to include many vessel-like artifacts (\cref{fig:ab_transfer_examples}) introduced by the perceptual inductive bias, which will later result in many artifacts in the segmentation.
+Furthermore, similar to the observation in \cite{MMVesseg-Zhang}, where style transfer methods are also used for retinal vessel segmentation, the transferred images tend to include vessel-like artifacts (\cref{fig:ab_transfer_examples}) introduced by the perceptual inductive bias, which in the subsequent step will also result in many artifacts in the segmentation.